wiresjs/wires-mongo/README.md

 ## Schema parameters

 ### required
-Saving will be rejected if one the require fields is undefined
+Operation will be rejected if:

+#### "required" it a type of boolean and target value is undefined
 ```js
 schema: {
    _id: [],